ad-si/cai/readme.md

                  - Ollama Llama 3
                  - Llamafile
-  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o help       Print this message or the help of the given subcommand(s)
+  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o bash       Use Bash development as the prompt context c          Use C development as the prompt context cpp        Use C++ development as the prompt context cs         Use C# development as the prompt context elm        Use Elm development as the prompt context fs         Use F# development as the prompt context gd         Use Godot and GDScript development as the prompt context gl         Use Gleam development as the prompt context go         Use Go development as the prompt context hs         Use Haskell development as the prompt context java       Use Java development as the prompt context js         Use JavaScript development as the prompt context kt         Use Kotlin development as the prompt context lua        Use Lua development as the prompt context oc         Use OCaml development as the prompt context php        Use PHP development as the prompt context po         Use Postgres development as the prompt context ps         Use PureScript development as the prompt context py         Use Python development as the prompt context rb         Use Ruby development as the prompt context rs         Use Rust development as the prompt context sql        Use SQLite development as the prompt context sw         Use Swift development as the prompt context ts         Use TypeScript development as the prompt context wl         Use Wolfram Language and Mathematica development as the prompt context zig        Use Zig development as the prompt context help       Print this message or the help of the given subcommand(s)

 Arguments: